mffiedler/svt-case-doc/storage/glusterFS.md

 When generate jwt string, the <code>url</code> has to match the one in the url command.
 If the return of the curl command is _Token is expired_, we have to regenerate the jwt string.

+### CNS and device-mapper

+CNS requires device-mapper.
+It requires <code>modprobe dm_thin_pool</code> on each nodes.
+Otherwise, we would meet [this issue](https://github.com/openshift/openshift-ansible/issues/5108).
+When our docker uses overlay2 (not device-mapper) as storage driver, we run into this issue.

 ## GlusterFS

 ### [Installation](https://access.redhat.com/documentation/en-US/Red_Hat_Storage/3/html/Administration_Guide/part-Red_Hat_Storage_Administration_on_Public_Cloud.html)